Shrapnel shell: British artillery adoption

 Original Shrapnel design (left), and Boxer design of May 1852 which avoided premature explosions (right).

 1870s cast-iron RML 16-pounder "Boxer" shrapnel shell showing limited space for bullets.

 Forged steel shrapnel shells for BL 5 inch gun with bursting charge in base (left), and in nose (right) for comparison, 1886.

 It took until 1803 for the British artillery to adopt (albeit with great enthusiasm) the shrapnel shell (as "spherical case").
 Henry Shrapnel was promoted to major in the same year.
-The first recorded use of shrapnel by the British was in 1804 against the Dutch at Fort Nieuw-Amsterdam in Suriname.
+The first recorded use of shrapnel by the British was in 1804 against Batavian forces at Fort Nieuw-Amsterdam during the invasion of Surinam.
 The Duke of Wellington's armies used it from 1808 in the Peninsular War and at the Battle of Waterloo, and he wrote admiringly of its effectiveness.

 The design was improved by Captain E. M. Boxer of the Royal Arsenal around 1852 and crossed over when cylindrical shells for rifled guns were introduced.
 Lieutenant-Colonel Boxer adapted his design in 1864 to produce shrapnel shells for the new rifled muzzle-loader (RML) guns: the walls were of thick cast iron, but the gunpowder charge was now in the shell base with a tube running through the centre of the shell to convey the ignition flash from the time fuse in the nose to the gunpowder charge in the base.
 The powder charge both shattered the cast iron shell wall and liberated the bullets.
 The broken shell wall continued mainly forward but had little destructive effect.
 The system had major limitations: the thickness of the iron shell walls limited the available carrying capacity for bullets but provided little destructive capability, and the tube through the centre similarly reduced available space for bullets.